braidn/Knowledge-Repo/SqlJoins.markdown

 like seen above.
 * Because Sql is a nonprocedural language, the server determines in what sequence is best for joining multiple tables together.
+* Where Join Conditions and Filter Conditions are being used make sure to make things readable
+  * This is a requirement because "generally" the order of these two items doesn't matter to the server

 ###Inner Joins